GabrielaFort/SnyderLab_ChIPseq/README.md

 {-o|--output} name              -- Set name of output directory {-h|--help}                     -- Prints this help message and exits
 ```
 This script uses [bedtools intersect](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html) to identify overlapping peaks across two biological ChIP-seq replicates.
+It will also employ [ChIP-R](https://github.com/rhysnewell/ChIP-R) for a more stringent identification of conserved peaks between replicates.
 It requires the path to the directory that is output from the Macs2 peak calling script for each biological replicate.
 It will return a new bed file (containing annotated gene names) of only intersected peaks, a merged bw file, tornado plots, and will run HOMER motif enrichment analysis on overlapping peaks and GO analysis on overlapping annotated genes.
 **Note:** In order for this script to work - do not change the names of the output directories or files from step 2: ```peak_calling.sh```!

 ## Differential Binding Analysis